Ziaur Rahman: Personal life and interests

 With Khaleda Zia, Ziaur Rahman had two sons, Tarique Rahman and Arafat Rahman (d.
 2015).
 Khaleda became the head of the BNP and organised a coalition of political parties opposed to Ershad's regime.
 In elections held in 1991, she led the BNP to victory and became the first female prime minister of Bangladesh.
 She lost the 1996 elections to the Awami League's Sheikh Hasina but returned to power in 2001.
-Tarique served as the acting chairman of the BNP.
+Tarique has served as the country's prime minister since 2026.

-According to singer Baby Naznin, "Prothom Bangladesh" was the favorite song of Rahman.
+According to singer Baby Naznin, "Prothom Bangladesh" was the favourite song of Rahman.
 It was performed at the beginning and end of his events.
 When Baby and other artists used to sing it on stage, Rahman and his wife Khaleda Zia would also sing along sometimes.

 Legacy

 Ziaur Rahman's legacy remains complex among the Bangladeshis.
 Awami League supporters vilify him for alleged connections to Sheikh Mujib's assassination and controversial actions during his presidency.
 (Note: Multiple references:) Critics argue that Sheikh Hasina's authoritarian regime politically motivated the negative portrayal of Ziaur's legacy.
 (Note: Multiple references:) Nevertheless, Zia is generally credited for his role in the Independence War, stabilising Bangladesh, industrialising agriculture, and fostering regional cooperation.
 (Note: Multiple references:) The BNP continues to hold his legacy.
 Zia was also honoured by the South Asian Association for Regional Cooperation for his statesmanship and vision.

 Many things in Bangladesh are named after him after his death.
 Turkey posthumously named a road in Ankara as Ziaur Rahman Caddesi in his honour.
 In 2004, Ziaur Rahman was ranked number 19 in the BBC's poll of the Greatest Bengali of All Time.